canonical/certification-docs/MAAS_Advanced_NUC_Installation_And_Configuration_Scripted.rst

 The following definitions apply to terms used in this document.

-1Gbps
+1 Gbps
-  1 Gigabit - Network speed for Gigabit Ethernet (1000Mbps).
+  1 Gigabit - Network speed for Gigabit Ethernet (1000 Mbps).

-10Gbps
+10 Gbps
-  10 Gigabit - Network speed for 10 Gigabit Ethernet (10,000Mbps).
+  10 Gigabit - Network speed for 10 Gigabit Ethernet (10,000 Mbps).

 BMC
   Baseboard Management Controller -- A device in many server models